Volvo XC60 Review 2025

 Insurance Groups are between 28–43

-Volvo was traditionally known for building estate cars, but has become very experienced with SUVs since launching the original XC90 back in 2002.
-The smaller Volvo XC60 channels that know-how into a refined and calming vehicle that offers a credible alternative to the BMW X3 and Audi Q5.
+Volvo was traditionally known for building estate cars, but has become very experienced with SUVs since launching the original XC90 back in 2002, and SUVs have now become the backbone of the firm's range.
+The mid-size Volvo XC60 channels that know-how into a refined and calming vehicle that offers a credible alternative to the BMW X3 and Audi Q5.

 The Volvo XC60 may not come with seven seats, but it is still aimed at families.
 That means a blend of space and everyday usability, with all-wheel drive fitted as standard across the range.
 An eight-speed automatic gearbox is included on all versions, too.